JackHeeley/App3Dev/BasicUniversalCppSupport/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 Programmers notes:

-StdAfx.h, targtver.h modified to target windows 7 and higher
+stdAfx.h, targtver.h modified to target windows 7 and higher

-Logger.hpp
+logger.hpp
     Abstract logging support

 error_context.hpp
     An error::context type (featuring context tagging on std::exception 'what').

-FileLogger.hpp, FileLogger.cpp
+file_logger.hpp, file_logger.cpp
     A simple logger implementation using a filesystem file.

 spimpl.hpp
     Templates support for smart pointer to implementation paradigm using rule of zero.

-SystemError.hpp, SystemError.cpp
+system_error.hpp, system_error.cpp
     These files provide a service to fetch the system error text in the default locale.